PawseySC/rocm-from-source/README.md

 Maintainer: Cristian Di Pietrantonio.

-**NOTE:** this is just an internal project for now, do not share outside as it is quite unstable.
+**NOTE:** this is just an internal project for now, do not share outside as it has not been tested.
 For any information, contact Cristian.

 ## Why?